Curious to know why some kids persevere while others don’t? Discover the 5 characteristics of a resilient child and what

-To help your kids thrive and excel, encourage the characteristics of a resilient child that will serve them well.
+To help your kids thrive and excel, encourage the characteristics of a resilient child that can serve them well.

 Resilient kids have a growth mindset and understand that effort, and not an innate ability, is what helps them do well.
 They feel strong connections with others and rely on consistent routines to better weather changes that happen in life.

 They feel competent and are more willing to try new things, and tend to have a positive outlook on life, regardless of the obstacles they face.
 And finally, they find creative ways to overcome these obstacles, whether big or small.

 Who knew that blowing slime bubbles would remind me of the importance of encouraging resilience in my kids?
 But the confidence and joy my son felt could only have stemmed from the resilience that encouraged him to keep trying.